Extended Weyl groups, Hurwitz transitivity and weighted projective lines I: Generalities and the tubular case: The extended root systems attached to the categories and

-Throughout the following sections we will use the following notation.
-According to \cite{STW16} let $k$ be an algebraically closed field of characteristic zero and let $\COH(\mathbb{X})$ be the category of coherent sheaves over a weighted projective line $\XX$ in the sense of \cite{GL87} and $\mathcal{D}:=D^b(\COH(\mathbb{X}))$ its bounded derived category.
-Following \cite{STW16} we attach to the category $\COH(\mathbb{X})$ (resp. $\mathcal{D}$) an analogue of a root system.
-The Grothendieck group serves as a replacement for the root lattice while the isomorphism class of a complete exceptional sequence serves as a replacement for a simple system.
+Throughout the following sections $k$ will be an algebraically closed field of characteristic zero (see also \cite{STW16}), and $\COH(\mathbb{X})$ the category of coherent sheaves over a weighted projective line $\XX$ in the sense of \cite{GL87}.
+We will not introduce this category in detail, but recall some basic facts on $\COH(\mathbb{X})$ as well as on its bounded derived category $\mathcal{D}:=D^b(\COH(\mathbb{X}))$ in the next subsection.
+Throughout the whole section we will quote and prove some more properties that we will use in the proof of Theorem~\ref{conj:WeightProjElliptic0}.
+We refer the reader to \cite{HTT07, CK09, GL87} for the definitions and for further details.